betaflight/betaflight/docs/Modes.md

 In this mode, the "head" of the multicopter is always pointing to the same direction as when the feature was activated.
 This means that when the multicopter rotates around the Z axis (yaw), the controls will always respond according the same "head" direction.

-With this mode is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
+With this mode it is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
 This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the head direction.

 ## GPS Return To Home